cfengine/documentation/reference/promise-types/vars.markdown

 one_example_com::
   "domain"
      string => "one.example.com",
-    comment => "Define a global domain for hosts in the one.example.com domain", policy => "free";
+    comment => "Define a global domain for hosts in the one.example.com domain";

 two_example_com::
   "domain"
      string => "two.example.com",
-    comment => "Define a global domain for hosts in the two.example.com domain", policy => "free";
+    comment => "Define a global domain for hosts in the two.example.com domain";
 ```